Ademayowa/job-board-v3/README.md

 ## <a name="features">🔋 Features</a>

 👉 **Job Search by Title**: A job search feature for gettting jobs by their title.
+👉 **Pagination**: A pagination feature that limits the number of jobs fetch per page.

 ## <a name="quick-start">🤸 Quick Start</a>